devsaxena974/ProjectPenney-Group1/README.md

 ### Data Management/Processing Team

 * Dev Saxena: I worked on converting our stored win data and round data into a probability matrix returned as a pandas dataframe for the data visualization team to use.
+I also helped create files to store game data from each new and previous round to make sure it can be calculated accordingly.

 * Aarya Kagalwala: I worked on creating the function that converted the simulation team's data outputs into files (data folder containing number of decks, wins, and probabilities) that the visualization team can utilize.
 I also created a function to output the probabilities as a pandas dataframe so that it can be effectively visualized.